Basic concepts | Select an emulator | DOSBox | Printing | Home page

-This page is written primarily for users of 64-bit Windows, but may also be useful if you have 32-bit Windows Vista or Windows 7 or 8.
+This page is written primarily for users of 64-bit Windows, but may also be useful if you have 32-bit Windows Vista or 32-bit Windows 7, 8 or 10.
 Starting in 2009, almost all laptop and some desktop computers are sold with a 64-bit version of Windows preinstalled.
 Do not send me e-mails saying that you think or believe that you may have a 64-bit version of Windows; find out for yourself whether you have a 64-bit version.

-If you recently bought a Windows 7 or Windows 8, you almost certainly have a 64-bit version of Windows.
-You will have a 32-bit version of Windows 7 or 8 only if you explicitly requested it from one of the very few vendors who supply it, or if you installed 32-bit Windows 7 or 8 by yourself.
+If you recently bought a Windows 7, 8, or 10 computer, you almost certainly have a 64-bit version of Windows.
+You will have a 32-bit version of Windows 7, 8, or 10 only if you explicitly requested it from one of the very few vendors who supply it, or if you installed 32-bit Windows 7, 8 or 10 by yourself.
 (And you will remember if you did that.
 You really will.)

 If you don't know whether you have a 32-bit or 64-bit version of Windows, follow these instructions from Microsoft, or use the Windows Control Panel (Help!
 How do I find the Control Panel?), switch to the detailed view or small-icon view of all Control Panel applets if necessary, and open the System applet.
 On the General tab, look at the information listed under "System".
 If you see "x64", then you have a 64-bit version of Windows.
 If you see "x32" or if you see neither "x32" nor "x64", then you have a 32-bit version of Windows.
 Read the preceding sentence again if you are not absolutely certain that you understand it.